TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 8/1 Chronicles 8.28.md

 ---

-These were heads of fathers' [houses] throughout their generations, chief men: these dwelt in Jerusalem.
+These were heads of fathers' [houses] throughout their generations, chief men: these lived in Jerusalem.